apostrophecms/docs/docs/reference/modules/doc-type.md

 This module establishes the basic structure and functionality for all content documents, including pages and pieces.
 More specifically, it is the foundation for piece *types* and page *types*.
 The features below are available on all piece and page types except where they are overridden in the `@apostrophecms/piece-type` and `@apostrophecms/page-type` modules.

-This module is almost never configured directly in Apostrophe projects.
+This module is almost never configured or extended directly in Apostrophe projects.
 The only reason to configure this module directly would be to apply the changes to *every* page type and piece type, including those Apostrophe core (e.g., `@apostrophecms/user`, `@apostrophecms/home-page`).
+Project-level doc types should extend either `@apostrophecms/piece-type` or `@apostrophecms/page-type` instead.

 **Extends:** `{{ $frontmatter.extends }}`